When a Neighbor Damages or Destroys Your Tree

 - Diminished property value.
 If replacing the tree is impossible, then you can recover for the decrease in your property value due to the lost tree.

 - Out-of-pocket expenses.
 In most states, you can recover for money reasonably spent trying to save an injured tree, or to remove a dead one.
-Such expenses might include appraisal costs, cleaning up debris, repairing the yard, or missing work time to deal with the tree damage.
+Such expenses might include appraisal costs, cleaning up debris, repairing the yard, or missed work time to deal with the tree damage.

 Can a tree owner recover for more than just actual damages if a neighbor intentionally damages or destroys a tree?